Unboxed-Software/solana-course/content/token22-on-chain.md

 Next, we'll define the `pool_state` account.

-This account utilizes the `init` constraint, which indicates to anchor that we need to create the account.
+This account utilizes the `init` constraint, which indicates to Anchor that we need to create the account.
 The account is expected to be a PDA derived with the `token_mint` account key and `STAKE_POOL_STATE_SEED` as keys. `payer` is required to pay the rent required to create this account.
-And we allocate enough space for the account to store the `PoolState` data struct that we defined in the `state.rs` file.
+We allocate enough space for the account to store the `PoolState` data struct that we defined in the `state.rs` file.
 Lastly, we use the `Account` wrapper to deserialize the given account into the `PoolState` struct.

 ```rust
 // pool state account